I.Q. is Not Everything

 Bodily-kinesthetic Intelligence

 Bodily-kinesthetic intelligence signifies the aptitude of maneuvering the body well.
 Someone with a marked degree of this intelligence is in touch with their body.
 Such a person is athletic and moves gracefully.
 Said person can also learn physical techniques on the fly with proper form; accurately throwing a football, nimbly manipulating a soccer ball, correctly executing an Olympic deadlift.
 He has an innate “feel” for his body superior to that of the average Joe.
-They learn by doing.
-When playing sports, they can “sense” the best next move to make.
+He learns by doing.
+When playing sports, he can “sense” the best next move to make.

 Existential Intelligence